-Learning how to create pole dancing routines is an intuitive process for a dancer.
+Learning how to create pole dancing routines or create pole dance choreography is an intuitive process for a dancer.
 It is best to start practicing all the different pole moves, pole spins, transitions, and other tricks before you attempt to create your own routine.

 The reason you want to do this is so that you have a library of information in your brain as to what you will put in that routine when you very first start to learn to choreograph a pole routine.
 All that information about the different pole moves needs to be second nature as well.

 If you have additional dance in your background of experiences such as hip-hop, ballet, lyrical, jazz, contemporary or other, this will lend to your “library” of information that you can use to create your own pole dance routine.

 Just because a dance movement exists in another form of dance, doesn’t mean that you can’t add it into you pole routine.

 Using The Music To Choreograph

 Start by listening to the music and see how it inspires different parts of your body to move.
 It may be just and arm or a leg.
 Go ahead and express how you feel you want to move that body part in the mirror.
 Don’t worry about what the rest of your body will do in that moment, just allow yourself to go with that one piece; the rest will come together as the routine progresses.
 Just work on compiling a list of good pole routine songs for future use.

 I sometime get an image or a “flash” visual of what will look good to express the music while I am listening to it.
 I can actual see myself doing it in my mind.
 Try lying on the floor, close your eyes and listen to the music to see what you can daydream up.